Is CBD Legal in Utah? UT Hemp Laws (2023)

-For hemp-derived CBD oil, you won’t be required to get a medical card to buy them online or from local dispensaries.
+You won’t be required to get a medical card to buy hemp-derived CBD oil online or from local dispensaries.

 However, you’ll need a medical card to buy marijuana-derived CBD oil in Utah.
 To get a medical marijuana card, you have to have a doctor’s recommendation and be diagnosed with any of the state’s qualifying medical conditions.

 Once you have a doctor’s recommendation, you’ll then have to register with the state’s Department of Health and apply for a medical card.

 Under Utah law, persons of all ages can buy, possess, and use CBD as long as it’s extracted from legal hemp containing less than 0.3% THC.

 If you’re thinking of giving CBD oil to a minor, we suggest speaking with his doctor first.